 I’ve made many variations on the Levain cookie recipe copycat, and the recipe that comes closest is this one.The cookie in the first photo below is the copycat.

-And the cookie in this photo is the actual Levain cookie, which is scraggly and quite brown.
+And the cookie in this second photo is an actual Levain cookie.
+As you can see, it is scraggly and quite brown.
 Sometimes my copycats do turn out as scraggly and sometimes they don’t.
 It depends on how I bake them and how long the dough has been chilled.

 Recently, I discovered a new secret ingredient (dry milk powder), so there’s yet another version in the works.

 Update: I’ve gone back to making them without the milk powder.
 It does add a little softness to the center, but I hardly ever have it around and the cookies are fine without it.

 - 2 sticks (8 oz) European style butter, very cold, chopped up (232 grams) -- salted

 - 3/4 cup plus 4 teaspoons very tightly packed brown sugar (168 grams)

 - 3 cups bread flour (376 grams) (see note about flour types)

 - 3/4 teaspoon salt (increase to 1 1/4 teaspoon if using unsalted butter)